7 Types Of Inventory Costs & Mistakes To Avoid [+Calculator]

 What are inventory costs?

 Inventory costs encompass all the expenses associated with ordering, holding, and managing the inventory or stock levels of a product-based business.
-Total inventory costs are frequently broken down into three distinct categories: ordering costs, carrying costs, and stockout costs.
+The cost of inventory usually includes the purchased merchandise costs (with reduced discounts) and the cost of shipping and duties, which the purchaser usually pays.
+They are frequently broken down into three distinct categories: ordering costs, carrying costs, and stockout costs.
 These amounts are often assessed or examined by business owners and/or management to determine how much inventory to keep on hand at any given time.

 3 categories of inventory costs